 My workshops are based off the Ada Initiative's model and incorporate some of its CC licensed materials, as well as materials by Val Aurora and additional materials that I have developed.

 Two Different Workshop Formats:

 I currently have two different versions - one aimed specifically at sexism and transphobia, and another that aims at teaching broader political ally skills, including bystander intervention and how to have discussions with defensive people.
 Both are best presented as two-and-a-half hour interactive sessions where attendees can work on developing their ally skills in a safe and comfortable learning environment.
 The anti-sexism and transphobia workshop specifically focuses on helping people recognize problematic patterns, develop language to call out casual sexism and transphobia, and respond to uncomfortable situations.

 The post-election ally skills workshop teaches three different intervention styles with different goals.
 Participants practice basic ally responses, which aim primarily to set norms about acceptable behavior; bystander intervention strategies, which aim to intervene to assist targets of harassment directly; and strategies for talking to defensive people about hard topics, which aim to change minds.

-Quite possibly!
-Contact me (kendra dot serra at gmail dot com) and we can talk about what you're looking for, rates, and timing.
+I run these workshops for all sorts of organizations - from major universities to small community non-profits.
+My fees are sliding scale based on the type of host, number of participants and length.
+If you’re interested, contact me via email (kendra dot serra at gmail dot com) and we can talk about what you're looking for, rates, and timing.
 For organizations that are interested in running the workshop for their members, I usually customize the scenarios, so don't be surprised if your workshop looks different than the ones linked above.
 If you'd like to talk to someone at an organization where I've ran a workshop to hear about a participant viewpoint, let me know and I'll connect you.